partrita/DeepLearningLifeSciences/Chapter08/README.md

 To run this example, you will need to download the Kaggle Diabetic Retinopathy dataset from https://www.kaggle.com/c/diabetic-retinopathy-detection.
 In order to download this dataset, you will need to register with Kaggle.
 The Kaggle command-line API is needed for the download as well: https://github.com/Kaggle/kaggle-api.
 See directions there on how to set up the command-line API and get it working.
+> This dataset is about total 85 Gb.

 Once you've downloaded the file, you will need to set up the following directory structure